platipusica/Cohorts/README.md

 How to run the App in *your* environment?
 ------------

 Open https://cohortstraining.herokuapp.com/builder.html , click on Project/Export.
-The downloaded file will be used below.
+The downloaded file will be used for below Import.
+This procedure is applicable for any of above Demo Applications.